citizenfx/fivem-docs/content/docs/fxdk/world-editor.md

 # Using World Editor

-We won't dive deep into details here because we have extensive intro tour built into World Editor itself, however, ther are a few things worth mentioning here.
+We won't dive deep into details here because we have extensive intro tour built into World Editor itself, however, there are a few things worth mentioning here.

 ## Play test
 You can test your creation right away without leaving World Editor by pressing `F5` hotkey or clicking on play button in UI, this will place a controllable player ped where your camera is currently.